-The Mark III has been discontinued.
-If you're looking for something new, check out the best four-season tents for 2020.
+Integral Designs is no longer in business, and the Mark III has been discontinued.
+If you're looking for something new, check out the best four-season tents for 2021.

 The biggest of these single-wall wedges that I've found, the Mk III can comfortably sleep 2 tall people.
 The basic tent is pretty spartan, but is vastly customizable from the builders; ours has a second door, the optional 200d oxford cloth floor, door awnings, and extra guy-out points.
 The poles are the typical 7000 series aluminum.
 Construction seems very solid, seams are taped (we sealed all seams with Seam Grip anyway, just in case).
 The tent is pretty easy to set up, even in high winds, and if guyed out can shrug off high winds and snow loads.
 Ventilation, thought to be an issue with single wall tents, is great, thanks to the second door.
 We use a Bibler vestibule with our tent (at the time we bought the tent the Integral Designs vestibule didn't look too good), and the extra storage space is nice for boots, stoves, etc. The entire rig weighs 6 lb and a couple ounces on our scale.
 If you like the idea of a single wall tent Integral Designs is definitely worth checking out.